asawpCode/opensuse-cloud-gui-aws-only/README.md

 Contributions, suggestions, and feedback are welcome!
 Please open issues or pull requests.

-## Connect & Support
+## Connect

-If you find this project useful or have questions, feel free to reach out!
+If you find this project useful or have questions, feel free to reach out or post comments below!